bioconvert/bioconvert/doc/glossary.rst

         TODO

+    QUAL

+        Sequence of qualities associated with a sequence of nucleotides.
+        Associated with FastA file, the original FastQ file can be built back.
+        See :ref:`format_qual` page for details.

     SAM
         Sequence Alignment Map is a generic nucleotide alignment format that describes the alignment of query sequences or sequencing reads to a reference